How to Make Fruit Trifle Your Easiest, Prettiest Summer Dessert

 Trifles made with angel food cake are especially light and spongy.
 This version is loaded with strawberries and takes a mere 15 minutes to assemble.

 Here's another angel food cake trifle, but this one's layered with kiwis, strawberries, bananas, and pineapple.
 To get the most attractive layers, place fruit slices up against the glass before adding the filling.
-Build your layers slowly, making sure the cake and creamy filling stays behind the fruit layer.
+It's worth it to take time building your layers with care, making sure the cake and creamy filling stays behind the fruit layer.

 Lady finger cookies (you can usually find them in the bakery section of your grocery store) are a third option for the cake filling, and make an attractive layer around the bowl.
 For this recipe, you'll soak the lady fingers in rum, but that's up to you.